pgadmin-org/pgadmin4/docs/en_US/backup_server_dialog.rst

      table locks at the beginning of the dump.
 Instead, fail if unable to lock a table within the specified timeout.

+   * Use the *Exclude database* field to not dump databases whose name matches pattern.

 When you’ve specified the details that will be incorporated into the pg_dumpall
 command: